vmware-tanzu/community-edition/addons/packages/knative-serving/0.22.0/README.md

 watch kubectl get pods --namespace example
 ```

-1. At this point you will have a Magic DNS (xip.io) configured to provide you access to your service.
+1. At this point you will have a Magic DNS (nip.io) configured to provide you access to your service.
 If you want to use real DNS or any other Magic DNS you'll need to provide the appropriate configuration to the knative-serving package when installing it.

-> __NOTE__: xip only works under some conditions.
-You can use real DNS, check the configuration options for this package.
+> __NOTE__: nip only works if your Contour has a loadbalancer with a reachable IP address.
+If you don't have a loadbalancer or have a loadbalancer that only be reached by CNAME, you can use real DNS, see the configuration options for this package.

 1. Get the Knative services.
 This will show which applications are available and the URL to access them.